BhathikaGimhan/React-Frame-Motion/README.md

 ## Usage

-Once you have installed the dependencies, you can start working on your React.js project.
+Once you have installed the dependencies, you can start working on your portfolio.
 Here are some useful scripts:

-- Start the development server:
+- **Start the Development Server:**

+  To launch the development server and preview your portfolio:

   ```bash
   npm start